 Braintree/Bocking 93, Essex

 Braintree/Bocking 93 came up for closure at our last byway meeting as Essex County Council (ECC) did not have the funding to repair it before the winter.
-However, after an offer to help with repairs from GLASS, the closure was knocked on the head.
-Ed (assistant rep) and myself met up with two of their highway engineers, and after walking the byway and discussing what was required, it was mutually agreed that they would allow GLASS to carry out the work.
-ECC would supply the materials needed to repair the surface, and GLASS had already agreed to pay for the plant required.
+However, after an offer to help with repairs from the Green Lane Association, the closure was knocked on the head.
+Ed (assistant rep) and myself met up with two of their highway engineers, and after walking the byway and discussing what was required, it was mutually agreed that they would allow the Green Lane Association to carry out the work.
+ECC would supply the materials needed to repair the surface, and the Green Lane Association had already agreed to pay for the plant required.